-Geoff Macdonald, Vanderbilt’s longest- tenured coach, enters his 26th season as the head coach of the women’s tennis team.
-Macdonald is VU’s active leader in career wins as a head coach.
+Geoff Macdonald, Vanderbilt’s longest-tenured coach, completed his 26th season as the head coach of the women’s tennis team in 2019-20.

 2019 was a strong season for the Commodores as they earned 19 victories, only dropping eight matches.
 The Commodores conquered eleven victories at home, only dropping two and earned 10 victories over SEC foes.
 In tournament play, the Dores advanced to the second round of the SEC tournament shutting out Kentucky, 4-0.
 The Commodores fell short to eventual champions, South Carolina to conclude their time in the tournament.
 In NCAA play, Macdonald coached the Commodores to a Regional sweep with victories over Miami (Ohio) and Georgia Tech followed by shutting out Texas A&M in the Super Regional for a spot in the NCAA Elite Eight.
 The Dores fell short to SEC opponent, Georgia 4-3 in the NCAA Championships to wrap up their stellar season.
 The Dores concluded the season as the No. 8 team in the nation.

 In the 2017-18 season, Macdonald guided the No. 2 ranked Dores to a successful 27-4 overall season and went 12-1 in conference play.
 The Dores achieved becoming back to back SEC regular season champions as well as earning the title of SEC tournament champions.
 Macdonald led the team to yet another NCAA tournament last season where the Commodores made it to the Final Four for the fourth season in a row and competed in the championship round of the tournament.
 Macdonald is eager to continue this success in the upcoming 2018-19 season.